 Invision conducted a global hiring survey where design companies were asked about their goals for their products and what they consider the most essential skills in candidates.

-Within the design and tech industry, UI UX jobs are amble with product and UI/UX design listed as the fastest-growing field.
+Within the design and tech industry, UX/UI and Product Design is listed as the fastest-growing field.
 The report found that 70% of managers increased the headcount of their designers in the past year.

 In terms of UI UX designer salaries, Invision reports that 84% of designers received an increase in the past 1-2 years!
 Compared to a graphic designer salary, UX and product designers can command a lot more for what they offer and with so much variety in UX design jobs and product design roles and responsibilities, there is room to focus on the areas that interest you most.